Senura-Peiris/Senura-Peiris/README.md

-## Hi there I am Senura Nethsara Peiris.
-I am a Frontend Developer. 👋
+## Hi there I am M.P.Senura Nethsara Peiris.
+I am Software Engineering Undergraduate Student at Saegis Campus ,Nugegoda 👋

 <!--
 **Senura-Peiris/Senura-Peiris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.